All Episodes

 It rationalizes.

-I don't think calling something logical makes it logical, but okay, so what percentage of people would you say are evil?
+I don't think calling something logical makes it logical, but okay.

 Just roughly.

-I'm not saying down to the list.
+I'm not saying down to the minimum.

-What's the definition of evil?
+What's the definition of evil really?

-Like, how evil is evil?
+What are like how evil is evil?

 What are you talking about?

-Someone who stole a pen or somebody.
+Someone who stole a pen or something.

-Hey, bro, you're using the term evil.
+Hey bro, you're using the term evil.

 Don't ask me what it means.

-You're using the term.
+It's you're using the term.

 You said evil is inefficient.